-- Learning in Computer Vision is mainly used in three situations:
+- Learning is a very important part of Computer Vision:

-- 1. Parameter tuning
+- Parameter tuning

-- 2. Adaptation to changing conditions
+Adaptation to changing conditions

-- 3. Finding patterns in data
+Finding patterns in data

 - Most Computer Vision systems are complex pieces of software. - The more complex a system is, the more parameters it has.

 - Most Computer Vision systems are complex pieces of software. - The more complex a system is, the more parameters it has.
 E.g. filter sizes, thresholds for detection etc. These need to be tuned!